Dior + Dior Addict Lip Glow

 At Dior

-The 1st Dior lip balm formulated with 97% natural-origin ingredients** that subtly revives the natural color of lips with a custom glow for 6 hours,*** and hydrates lips for 24 hours.* A new couture case, a formula unique to Dior made with natural-origin ingredients infused with cherry oil, and shades to suit all skin tones: the iconic Dior Addict Lip Glow lip balm has been reinvented with a texture that is just as always sensorial for lips that are both more beautiful and preserved from dryness.
-Multi-purpose lip makeup, Dior Addict Lip Glow can be worn on its own as a lip balm or as a lip primer under lipstick. * Instrumental test on 11 subjects. ** Amount calculated based on the ISO 16128-1 and ISO 16128-2 standard.
-The remaining ingredients help optimize the formula's sensory appeal and integrity over time. *** Instrumental test on 20 women.
+The 1st Dior lip balm formulated with 97% natural-origin ingredients** that subtly revives the natural colour of lips with a custom glow for 6h*** and hydrates lips for 24h.* A new couture case, a unique**** formula made with natural-origin ingredients infused with cherry oil, and shades to suit all skin tones: the essential Dior Addict Lip Glow lip balm has been reinvented with a sensorial texture for lips that are both beautified and hydrated.
+Multi-use, Dior Addict Lip Glow can be worn on its own as a lip balm or as a primer under lipstick. * Instrumental test on 11 subjects. ** Amount calculated based on the ISO 16128-1 and ISO 16128-2 standard.
+The remaining ingredients help optimise the formula's sensory appeal and integrity over time. *** Instrumental test on 20 women. **** At Dior.